 New York Steinway grand pianos and a Lynn Dobson Pipe Organ.

-new Moore School of Business building, designed by Raphael Viñoly Architects of New
+hall in the new Darla Moore School of Business building, designed by Raphael Viñoly

-meet the performance needs of students, faculty and guest artists and will set a new
+the performance needs of students, faculty and guest artists and will set a new standard

-standard for innovation and energy efficiency in higher-education facilities.
-It will
+for innovation and energy efficiency in higher-education facilities.
+It is located

 String Project Building

-Our nationally-acclaimed USC String Project is housed in a beautiful new facility
+Our nationally-acclaimed String Project is housed in a beautiful new facility located

-located adjacent to the School of Music building and includes rehearsal rooms, practice
+adjacent to the School of Music building and includes rehearsal rooms, practice rooms,

 The Copenhaver Band Hall houses practice areas, rehearsal rooms and instrument and